sydneycasey/sydneycasey.github.io/index.md

 - ThreeJS (Really cool 3D animation Javascript framework!)

 ### What have you actually _made_?

-Three recent applications I have built, and photos:

 **Bandland** | NodeJS, Express, PostgreSQL, Cassandra, AWS _Music streaming service which gives the user album recommendations based on their current choice_